The Chibi Extension is discontinued and is no longer sold. Depending on the use-case the WIFI Extension 2.0 can be a replacement.

 It is also possible to create a network with several Chibi Extension where only one is connected via USB (many-to-one routing).

-The following combinations with other Extensions in a stack are possible:
+The following combinations with other Extensions in a stack are possible (regardless of order):

 After configuring a Chibi network all devices will behave as connected via USB to your PC.
 Therefore you need no code changes if you change your system from cable based to Chibi.
 But be aware that you will loose through put since the Chibi transmission speed is slower than USB transmission speed.